Motorcycle engine – Understanding the different types

 What is the advantage of the L Twin engine over the V Twin engine?

-L twin engine avoids a lot of vibrations compared to V twin engines, which is a real boon for engines, especially while revving high.
+The L twin engine avoids many vibrations compared to V twin engines, which is a real boon for engines that rev very high.

 Conclusion

-We have discussed different and various types of motorcycle engines based mainly on engine cylinders and their configuration.
-Now, let’s summarize the different types of motorcycle engine.
+We have discussed various types of motorcycle engines based mainly on engine cylinders and their configuration.
+Now, let’s summarize the various kinds of motorcycle engine.

 1. Single cylinder